-This course teaches students how to use three-dimensional (3D) modeling software (Fusion 360) and how to prepare those designs for real world creation and assembly primarily with 3D printers, but with options to use a CNC machine, and/or a laser cutter.
-By using a combination of 3D modeling software and printers/cutters in the classroom students will research, design, build, and iterate their designs.
-Projects include building a 3D model from 2D plans; designing your own board game pieces; and researching, designing, and building a solution to a specific design problem.
+This course teaches students how to use three-dimensional (3D) modeling software (Fusion) and how to prepare those designs for real world creation and assembly primarily with 3D printers, but with options to use a CNC machine and/or a laser cutter.
+Students will research, design, build, and iterate their designs.
+Projects include building a 3D model from 2D plans; designing a toy robot, creating a desktop organizer; and researching, designing, and building a solution to a specific design problem.